WICG/bundle-preloading/faq.md

 ## Tools

-#### Q: How should bundlers decide how big/small to make the chunks?
+#### Q: In the chunking approach, how should bundlers decide how big/small to make the chunks?

+**A**: (Note that, in the ETags approach, the bundler gives output at the individual resource granularity, and does not need to form chunks.)

-**A**: There are many possible policies here, just as bundlers today have many possible policies, but the (hoped-for) increased efficiency from resource bundles allows the search/design space to be a bit larger.
+There are many possible policies here, just as bundlers today have many possible policies, but the (hoped-for) increased efficiency from resource bundles allows the search/design space to be a bit larger.
 Some possible factors to consider when dividing resources into chunks:
 - *Fetching exactly what's needed*: In one sense, code splitting is "optimal" when you send the client only the information they need to render a particular set of routes/components, and nothing additional.
 This becomes a bit complicated when certain dependencies are shared and others are not.
 The problem is thoroughly solved by current bundlers, but this "optimal" solution can lead to more chunks than one might expect.
 - *Cache reuse*: The smaller the chunks are, the greater chance there is that, when just one resource changes, the maximal amount of information can be reused from cache.
 At the limit, this would mean putting each resource in its own chunk, however this strategy has cost:
 - *Avoiding excessive numbers of chunks*: More chunks means more metadata, both in the information sent between the client and the server, as well as for the browser to process internally.
 At some point, it makes sense to stop dividing the chunks smaller and smaller to reduce this cost.
 However, chunks are likely cheaper than independent fetches, so the calculus is shifted a bit compared [existing tuning](https://web.dev/granular-chunking-nextjs/).